Ekiden: A Platform for Confidentiality-Preserving, Trustworthy, and Performant Smart Contract Execution: Overview of

-\paragraph{Concurrency} \systemname{} compute nodes receive inputs and generate state updates concurrently.
-Thus, race conditions are possible, but handled by the consensus layer.
-If two compute nodes concurrently update the same state, only one will be accepted by the consensus layer.
-The rejected compute node will notify the client to retry.

-\paragraph{Decoupling consensus from computation} In contrast to Ethereum, where contract execution is replicated by all nodes in the blockchain to reach consensus, \systemname{} decouples consensus from contract execution.
-For every client request, the contract only needs to be executed by $K$ compute nodes for some small $K$, a security parameter (e.g.\ in \Cref{fig:workflow}, we set $K=1$, which may be a reasonable choice in practice).
+A key distinction between \systemname{} and existing smart contract platforms (e.g. Ethereum~\cite{ethereum}) is \systemname{} decouples request execution from consensus.
+In Ethereum, request execution is replicated by all nodes in the network to reach consensus, rendering the entire network as slow as a single node.
+Whereas in \systemname{}, request is only executed by $K$ compute nodes for some small $K$ (e.g. in \Cref{fig:workflow}, we set $K=1$) and consensus nodes just verify $K$ proofs of correct execution without repeating the execution.

-Agnostic to the specifics of contract execution, consensus nodes only need to verify $\sigatt$ generated by \tees.
-In our implementation, \computenode obtains $\sigatt$ from the Intel Attestation Service (IAS)~\cite{inteliasapi}.
-As an SGX attestation is a group signature, its verification is facilitated by the IAS acting as group manager.
-To verify the correctness of an attestation $\ekdatt$, \computenode first sends $\ekdatt$ to IAS, which replies with a ``certified'' attestation $\sigatt:=(b, \ekdatt, \sigias)$, where $b\in\bin$ indicates the validity of $\ekdatt$ and $\sigias$ is a signature over $b$ and $\ekdatt$ by IAS.
+In our implementation, a proof of correct execution takes the form of a signature $\sigatt$.
+Specifically, a compute node \computenode obtains $\sigatt$ as follows.
+Suppose the execution on \computenode results in an output $\ekdstatect'$ and an attestation $\ekdatt$ (a signature~\cite{epid} over the contract code and $\ekdstatect'$). \computenode then sends $\ekdatt$ to the Intel Attestation Service (IAS), which verifies $\ekdatt$ and replies with $\sigatt=(b, \ekdatt, \sigias)$, where $b\in\bin$ indicates the validity of $\ekdatt$ and $\sigias$ is a signature over $b$ and $\ekdatt$ by IAS. $\sigatt$ is then submitted to consensus node as a proof of correctness for $\ekdstatect'$.
 As $\sigatt$ is just a signature, consensus nodes need neither trusted hardware nor to contact the IAS to verify it.